SwaffelSmurf/docs/tryhackme/blue.md

 ### Reconnaissance

-**Q1: How many ports are open with a port number under 1000?**
+**How many ports are open with a port number under 1000?**
 To answer this question I used nmap to scan for open ports and vulnerabilities.

     nmap -sV -p 1-999 --script vuln 10.10.209.54

-- -sV: enumerate versions
+`-sV` enumerate versions
-- -p 1-999: scan all ports under 1000
+`-p 1-999` scan all ports under 1000
-- --script vuln: argument to scan vulnerabilities
+`--script vuln` argument to scan vulnerabilities

     Starting Nmap 7.92 ( https://nmap.org ) at 2022-05-26 11:10 EDT
     Nmap scan report for 10.10.209.54